-However, sometimes this doesn’t happen, which can lead to mental anguish.
+However, sometimes this doesn’t happen, which can lead to psychological impairments.
 Here are some workplace incidences that can lead to lawsuits:

 These are just some of the many situations that can cause acute mental distress.
 If you experience symptoms like lack of appetite, lack of sleep, lack of energy, mood swings, depression, listlessness, etc., you might want to consult with a medical professional to understand the cause.

 It is difficult to determine what counts as workplace-related psychological trauma.
 There are many factors to consider while building a case.
 Our team will provide blunt, straightforward advice on the case so you can make the best decisions.